taskflow/taskflow/README.md

 auto A = tf.silent_emplace([] (tf::SubflowBuilder& subflow) {});
 ```

-Similarly, you can get a future object to the execution status of the subflow.
+Similarly, you can get a [std::future][std::future] object to the execution status of the subflow.

 ```cpp
 auto [A, fu] = tf.emplace([] (tf::SubflowBuilder& subflow) {});